 6. Kick people while they’re down

-While there’s always an audience for practically anything that promises a quick fix to a common problem, the desperate are the mother lode for the unscrupulous.
-From foreclosure rescue to debt settlement to nonexistent government grants, many of the most successful scams target folks down on their luck.
+While there’s always an audience for practically anything that promises a quick fix to a common problem, desperate folks are the mother lode for the unscrupulous.
+From foreclosure rescue to debt settlement to nonexistent government grants, many of the most successful scams target people down on their luck.

 People drowning in a sea of debt and desperation will cling to any life ring you care to throw.
 Keep in mind, however, before wading in: It’s critical to be utterly devoid of decency.

 The bottom line

-If you’re looking to make a buck or two, and can leave your scruples at the door, there’s plenty of opportunities out there.
+If you’re looking to make a buck or two, and can leave your scruples at the door, there are plenty of opportunities out there.
 So, stop worrying about what’s honest and start thinking about what sells.